Evaluating the Impact of Patient No-Shows on Service Quality

-Your visitors will not want to wait too long in the waiting area, as this will generate either in turnover or they will not care about being punctual too for their next appointment.
-Commit to them and always set the example.
+Your visitors will not want to wait too long in the waiting area, as this will generate either turnover or they will not care about being punctual too for their next appointment.
+Commit to them and always set an example.

 Set reminders for their appointments!
 Most of the time a visitor doesn’t show up because they simply forget they had a booked hour to begin with.

 Know why your visitors are not showing up.
 Always ask them such, as this will be the only way to find out how you can improve your management and administrative style.
-By treating people carefully and showing that you care, regardless of them showing up or not, you will most likely reduce the no-show rate in the future.
+By treating people carefully and showing that you care, regardless of whether they show up or not, you will most likely reduce the no-show rate in the future.